 Dr. Eva Cramer, Vice President for Biotechnology and Scientific Affairs, has designed and implemented a comprehensive strategic plan to position Downstate at the forefront of New York's growing biotech industry.
 The plan addresses the industry's most critical needs and includes:

-• Construction of a Biotech Incubator as part of a biotech park adjacent to Downstate
+- Construction of a Biotech Incubator as part of a biotech park adjacent to Downstate

 - Development of BioBAT at the Brooklyn Army Terminal for biotech expansion and manufacturing

-• Development of a symbiotic relationship between biotech companies and Downstate Medical Center
+- Development of a symbiotic relationship between biotech companies and Downstate Medical Center

 - Workforce development programs

 When biotech companies out-grow the Incubator they can expand into BioBAT at the Brooklyn Army Terminal.
 Working with the city and the state, Dr. Cramer has established the Brooklyn Army Terminal as a site for biotech expansion and manufacturing.
 It is a gated, secure (24/7) complex located on a 97-acre waterfront campus across the river from Manhattan.
 The site, which is accessible by all New York City medical and research institutions, is very adaptable for biotech needs and the International AIDS Vaccine Initiative (IAVI), is the anchor tenant.
 BioBAT is also being developed in phases and Phase II, 85,000 square feet, is now available for leasing.
 When fully developed BioBAT will be 524,000 square feet.

+To ensure an appropriate labor force, job-training programs in biotechnology have been initiated for graduate students (at Downstate) and with Hunter College of CUNY for biotechnology technicians.
 This biotech initiative has stimulated significant interest and has been highlighted in various publications, including the New York Times, Crain's New York Business, Newsday, the New York Daily News, the Scientist, American Biotechnology Laboratory, and Nature Jobs.
 Deans from several universities (e.g. Finland, Russia, Turkey) and representatives from various European and Asian countries (e.g. Canada, China, France, Germany, Great Britain, Hong Kong, Netherlands, Spain and Switzerland) have visited the incubator.